charleswang007/linux-kernel/README.md

 ## Basic functionalities of Kernel

-* Kernel’s Primary function is to manage the computer’s resource and allow other programs to run and use these resources.
+* Kernel’s primary function is to manage the computer’s resource and allow other programs to run and use these resources.

-* The Kernel is responsible for deciding which memory each process can use and also determine that what to do when not enough memory is available.
+* The Kernel is responsible for deciding which memory each process can use and also determine what to do when not enough memory is available.

-* Kernel allocate request from application to perform I/O operation to appropriate device.
+* Kernel allocates request from application to perform I/O operation to appropriate device.

 * Process management, Memory management and System Calls.